-Our difference-in-differences analysis across belief regions and treatments (see Subsection 6.2) showed a statistically significantly larger difference in the strategic treatment only for groups of size n = 2.
-Our following result provides further evidence that the more sophisticated forms of coordination required by MPE are seemingly more prevalent for n = 2 than for n = 3.
+Recall that our difference-in-differences analysis of experimentation intensities across belief regions and treatments (see Subsection 5.2) shows a statistically significantly larger difference between the risky dominant and free-riding regions in the strategic treatment only for groups of size n = 2.
+Moreover, the observed overall average experimentation intensity is furthest away from the MPE-prediction for groups of size n = 3, being significantly different from the observed value at the 10%-level (see Footnote 22).
+Our following result provides additional evidence that the more sophisticated forms of coordination required by MPE seem to be more prevalent for n = 2 than for n = 3.